johno/pixyll/_posts/2022-07-06-multi_member_llc.md

 ---
 layout: post
-title: The Multi Member LLC - Everything You Need to Turn Your Passion into a Profit
+title: The Multi Member LLC - Build Bigger and Better with a Team
 date: 2022-07-06
 summary: A deep dive into the different components and tax options of Multi-Member LLCs (including how to register your own MMLLC and pay yourself from it)
 permalink: /multi-member-llc/